Q&A: Police and crime commissioners

-Supporters have argued that elected commissioners will make policing more accountable and responsive to local needs.
-They will consult with victims of crime when setting policing priorities.
-They could bring valuable outside experience to bear.
-The elections will take power from Whitehall and put it in the hands of local people.
+Supporters argue that elected commissioners make policing more accountable and responsive to local needs because, for example, they consult with victims of crime when setting policing priorities.
+They also say PCCs bring valuable outside experience to forces.

 What do critics say?

-Opponents of the plans have warned they could lead to the politicisation of the police, with commissioners favouring headline-grabbing initiatives over tackling serious crime.
-They also fear commissioners could start interfering with the running of police forces.
-Critics also question if they will have real legitimacy in the event of a low turnout in November's elections.
+In 2012 opponents warned PCCs could lead to the politicisation of the police, with commissioners favouring headline-grabbing initiatives.
+They also feared commissioners could interfere with the running of police forces.